 Investing in real estate is more than just finding the right place to call home.
 Over the last few decades, investing in real estate has become quite popular and it is now a great investment vehicle.
 Although it has many opportunities for making huge gains, owning and buying real estate has become more complicated than investing in bonds and stocks.
-If you reside in this area, then you probably have heard about en bloc Singapore.
 In this post, we will learn about buying a home and getting into the real estate as an investor.

 Basic Rental Property